Three Minute Thesis Resources

 2016 brought an expansion of the Trans-Tasman 3MT competition to also include universities from the North-East and South-East Asia regions.
 This competition is now called the Asia-Pacific 3MT competition and is hosted annually by UQ.

-The Graduate College will host its second annual Three Minute Thesis Competition at Bowling Green State University on Thursday, February 13, 2020.
-The event is free and open to the university community.
+The Graduate College will host its third annual Three Minute Thesis Competition at Bowling Green State University.
+Submissions are due Wednesday, February 3, 2021 at 5:00pm.